 – places of interest to visit, and;

 The cost of setting up the website, about £5,000, was funded equally by EPNBC and the North West Development Agency.

 EPNBC at the same time were developing their own website, and the Community website became a sub-set, covering the area of the former Neston Urban District Council, which is similar to the CH64 postcode area: it includes Burton, Little Neston, Ness, Neston, Parkgate and Willaston.

 Patrick Barnes was the Web Editor for EPNBC, and he helped and advised.
 Volunteers submitted material to him, and he published it.

 Volunteers were allowed access to the computer terminal in the NMTI office, in a building behind Neston Town Hall.
 They could use the office only when one member of staff was present, and the second of two terminals was available.
 The system was routed (slowly) via a remote server belonging to Tagish Ltd, who also provided the software.
-The number of volunteers fell to two, Jerry Harris and Rob Ward, who remain the only members of the team in 2016.
+The number of volunteers fell to two, Jerry Harris and Rob Ward, who remained the only members of the team in 2016.

 When the office was demolished in order to create Neston Market Square, the volunteers went to EPNBC offices in Civic Hall, Ellesmere Port, for two hours on Friday mornings.
 After Cheshire West & Chester Council (CWaC) replaced EPNBC in 2009, they travelled to Chester each week.